SteveWinward/PowerApps/WriteUps/SignedPdfFlow.md

 ### Export the Word result as a PDF
 Now we want to use the Convert Word Document to PDF action.
 In order to use this, we first have to save the previous result to OneDrive to a temporary file location.
 We can also delete the temporary file after we create the PDF file.
+One thing to note here.
+The [Word Online (Business) connector](https://docs.microsoft.com/en-us/connectors/wordonlinebusiness/) needs a file path to reference a file in OneDrive while the [OneDrive for Business connector](https://docs.microsoft.com/en-us/Connectors/onedriveforbusiness/) uses the unique identifier.

 ![Export to PDF Steps](Images/signed-form-export-PDF.JPG)